 Congratulations, you’ve just been trained to create beautiful things but are about to get paid to create ugly things.
 Here’s a list of things you should keep in mind while moving your meat sack into the future.

 I wrote this back in 2014 shortly after I left uni because it was somewhat of a shock entering the real world because it doesn’t prepare you for shit.
-I learnt more in the first six months of employment than I did in 3 or 4 years of uni getting my Masters.
+I learnt more in the first six months of employment than I did in 3 or 4 years of uni getting my Honours.
 Anyway, now in 2021 I’m finally giving enough fucks to press the publish button.

 Put minimal effort into your workbook.